luis-guerraf/flynet/README.md

-Code for Flynet: Max it, Excite it, Quantize it to appear at BMVC 2022.
+Code for "Flynet: Max it, Excite it, Quantize it" to appear at BMVC 2022.